Get monthly email updates when I add new resources to our Family Action Toolkits

 You Might Also Like: Anatomy & Body Awareness Books For Squeamish Parents

 Death As A Natural Part Of The Life Cycle

 The Wolf Birds shows how the death of one animal can keep many others alive, which makes it both a harsh and beautiful story.
 Sophie’s Squash celebrates and accepts the death of a beloved squash named Bernice – and Bernice’s transition into a vine that creates new life.
 Big Cat, Little Cat gives kids a bittersweet introduction to generational narrative – how one cat can share their wisdom and joy with the young, passing the torch as this joy continues over generations.

 Other good didactic books on the life cycle of plants (not pictured), include Pumpkin Jack, The Fall of Freddie The Leaf, and From Beginning To End.

 You Might Also Like: Where Babies Come From – Inclusive Kids Books About Sex & Reproduction

 Comforting Books For Science-Minded Kids

-We’re nerds, so the idea of the conservation of mass comforts us.
-Helping my kids understand that the stuff that makes them up now has always been, and will always be – and that stuff will continue to mix and mingle, together, forever (I think?
+We’re nerds, so the idea of the conservation of mass and energy comforts us.
+Helping my kids understand that the stuff that makes them up now has always been, and will always be – and that stuff will continue to mix and mingle, together, forever.
+(I think?
 Don’t correct me if not, IT’S COMFORTING.)

 Next Up: Comforting Kids After The Death Of A Pet